jhancock532/Awesome-Innovation/Books.md

 * The Innovator's DNA <br>
   For business people.
 Contains five key "discovery skills".
 Good section on experimenting.

-## Less Relevant, But Interesting Books
+## Awesome Books

 * Into The Woods <br>
   How stories work.
 Underlying story structure and story archetype theory.
-(Stories are very important!)
+Well written, highly insightful.
 * Selfie (How the west became self-obsessed) <br>
   Perfectionism, self improvement, personal image, individualism.
 Will Storr provides a wonderful, liberating perspective on this madness we live in.